SauravBhattacharjee25/SauravBhattacharjee25/README.md

 - 👋 Hi, I’m @SauravBhattacharjee25
 - 👀 I’m interested in ...
-Reservoir Simulation and Geothermal engineering
+Reservoir Simulation, Geothermal engineering, and AI/ML and its implementation in the Oil & Gas Industry
 - 🌱 I’m currently learning ...
 PhD in Petroleum Engineering
-- 💞️ I’m looking to collaborate on ... projects related to reservoir simulation and Geothermal energy
+- 💞️ I’m looking to collaborate on ... projects related to AI/ML and its implementation in the Oil & Gas Industry
 - 📫 How to reach me ... bhattacharjeesourav342@gmail.com and rs_sauravbhattacharjee@dibru.ac.in

 <!---